New founders

 Where your team is based plays a massive role in the final bill.
 Developer rates vary wildly around the world, and even just within the UK, you’ll see some significant differences.

-This doesn't mean you should automatically outsource everything to the cheapest location.
 A hybrid model, which combines local strategic oversight with global development talent, often strikes the perfect balance between cost-efficiency and quality control.

 Real World App Budget Scenarios For UK Founders